 Cold exposure increases shivering and non-shivering thermogenesis.
 These processes increase calorie expenditure.
 Exposure to cold temperatures leads to increased levels of adiponectin, a protein that increases fat burning.
 Low levels of which are associated with obesity.

 Cold temperatures raise adiponectin.
 Why is it so important?
 This protein helps prevent inflammation.
-Also some studies found that work-outs in the cold can actually increase the inflammatory response.
+Also, some studies found that work-outs in the cold can increase the inflammatory response.

 The increase in fat burning during cold exposure is modulated by the sympathetic nervous system.
 Cold temperatures act as a mild workout for the nervous system, which adapts and strengthens.

-Cold therapy has great physiological effects including reduction in blood flow, swelling, inflammation, muscle spasms, and metabolic demand.
+Cold therapy has great physiological effects including a reduction in blood flow, swelling, inflammation, muscle spasms, and metabolic demand.
 Did you know that ice plus exercise is an effective treatment after an ankle sprain or surgery?
-Cryotherapy also has positive effects for damage to muscles.
+Cryotherapy also has positive effects on damage to muscles.

 So what are the pluses and effects of heat therapy?
 Applying heat to an inflamed area will dilate the blood vessels, promote blood flow, and help sore and tightened muscles relax.
 And that’s not all.
 Let’s talk about it in details.